-The investigation into the thermo-physical properties of rubber seed has led to the following conclusions:
+The investigation into the thermo-physical properties of rubber seed led to the following conclusions:

-- 1) The specific heat capacity and thermal conductivity decrease linearly while thermal diffusivity varies exponentially with increasing moisture content (significant at p<0.05). - 2) The length, width, thickness, bulk density and true density increased with increasing moisture content with high determination coefficients (significant at p<0.05) while angle of repose increased with low determination coefficient. - 3) Once the moisture content is known the thermophysical properties of rubber seed can be determined using the regression equations. - 4) The determined thermo-physical properties are useful in the design of storage structure for rubber seed.
+1) The specific heat capacity and thermal conductivity decreased linearly while thermal diffusivity increased exponentially with increasing moisture content (significant at p < 0.05).

+2) The length, width, thickness, bulk density and true density increased with increasing moisture content with high determination coefficients (significant at p<0.05); while the determination coefficient was low for angle of repose.

+3) Once the moisture content was obtained, the thermo-physical properties of rubber seed can be determined using the regression equations.